from a handpicked tutor in LIVE 1-to-1 classes

 What System of Measurement is used in the US?

 The United States has introduced its own customary unit system which is USCS (United States Customary System) which is extensively used in various fields.
 The units they use for measurement include feet, inches, pounds, ounces, tons, etc.

 Why is Measurement Important?

 It is important to measure certain things to understand the world around us, such as distance, time, temperature, etc. Measurement is a concept that is used in almost all fields, a few of them are given below.

-- Measurement of agricultural fields, floor areas required for purchase/selling transactions.
+- Measurement of agricultural fields, and floor areas required for purchase/selling transactions.

-- Measurement of volumes required for packaging milk, liquids, solid edible food items.
+- Measurement of volumes required for packaging milk, liquids, and solid edible food items.

 - Measurements of surface areas required for estimation of painting houses, buildings, etc.